runtimeverification/evm-semantics/media/2018-csf/presentation.md

 Ethereum Virtual Machine
 ========================

-**TODO**: Add citations.

 Blockchain
 ----------

 -   Append-only ledger of user-submitted transactions.
 -   Can be simple transfers of value (eg. Bitcoin).
--   Miners select next block of transactions to include in ledger using consensus algorithm.[^notThisTalk]
+-   Miners select next block of transactions using consensus algorithm.[^notThisTalk]
 -   Ethereum adds:
     -   New currency!
 (Ether)
     -   Accounts have an associated *storage* and *code* which only transactions by that account can read/modify (onchain).